 - If exporting to China, make sure you pay the value-added tax (VAT) and check with your forwarder if your goods fall under China’s “taxable products”.

-Feeling overwhelmed?
-Shipping is actually relatively easy and once you have a handle on it.
 The best way to ensure your first shipment is handled with ease is to speak to one of our consultants for free about your requirements.